BhumiGopani/demo-automation/README.md

 - If we have high compnonents to JS in UI, offcourse autoamting with robot is going to be tough, for that we can have new ear frameworks like - Cypress, Puppeteer, Playwright etc, this can make our life super easy.
 - Also for performace I have selected Galting because its easily configurable with Karate, there are other attracive options like Locust, Jmeter etc.

-## What else facny can be done in very less time
+## What else fancy can be done in very less time

 - New Visual testing like Percy, Applitools can be added for UI, which can decrese number of our UI tests and lead to less maintenance.
 - Cross Browser testing with browserstack, lambdatest etc can be a good addition.